SiriusBYT/Flashcord/README.md

 ## Notice: Flashcord is still in very early Alpha.

 # ⬇️ Installing Flashcord Stable
 To install Flashcord, for Replugged Users, simply click [here](https://replugged.dev/install?identifier=SiriusBYT/flashcord&source=github).
-If you get a warning about Flashcord not being verified by the Replugged Team, ignore them and blame them or I don't know.
+If you get a warning about Flashcord not being verified by the Replugged Team, ignore it and blame em' or I don't know.
 Being "store" compliant takes time.
 Flashcord is pure CSS anyways, it cannot do anything to your computer.
 You can install Flashcord for BetterDiscord and Vencord this way, add the following line to your client's QuickCSS and apply it.
 ### Please use Flashcord with Replugged if you can.
 Flashcord will never fully support BetterDiscord or Vencord due to plugin shenanigans.
 ```